 - Are there particular situations where specific tools seem to work better?

-- When you feel your family finding skills plateauing, focus on getting a strong starting network in half the time.
+- When you feel your Signs of Safety or Family Finding skills plateauing, focus on getting a tool completed or getting a strong starting network in half the time.

-- What do you see that gives you confidence this network will stay together for a lifetime?
-What causes you to worry that the network might fall apart shortly after the agency closes the case
+- What do you see that gives you confidence these parents understand the agencies worries, or confidence that this network will stay together for a lifetime?
+What causes you to worry that the parents don't agree with the agency, or worry that the network might fall apart shortly after the agency closes the case?

-- Define and share your mental models for what lifetime networks look like.
+- Define and share your mental models for what good social work practice and lifetime networks look like.